idingding/sliding-box/README.md

-# ProjectD
+# iDingDing
-A better website for users to check HK tram schedules
+Aim to offer a better web app for users to check when the next trams will come.
+Intend to be fast, bandwidth-saving, mobile-first and user-friendly.